 BLACKBOARD: We will use Blackboard in this class.
 You can reach the Blackboard site at www.ecampus.unt.edu.
-On Blackboard for ACCT 2020 you should find sections for the following items:
+On Blackboard for ACCT 3270 you should find sections for the following items:

 - 1. Class Announcements

 - 2. Class Syllabus and Class Schedule

 - 3. Course Gradebook

 - 4. Class Discussion problem solutions

 - 5. Instructor PowerPoints

+- 6. Pearson Student PowerPoints

-- 6. Chapter Outlines
+- 7. Chapter Outlines

-- 7. Quizzes & Exams
+- 8. Quizzes & Exams

-- 8. Other Miscellaneous postings.
+- 9. Other Miscellaneous postings.

 I use the Blackboard system extensively during the semester to communicate with students.
-Changes to this Syllabus or other class structure or schedules are subject to change and will be communicated through the Blackboard system.
+Changes to this Syllabus or other class structure or schedules will be communicated through the Blackboard system.
 Students are responsible for monitoring their Blackboard account and the associated email address connected to their Blackboard account.
 If you have had no previous experience with the system, you should take advantage of the available training resources early in the semester.
+This syllabus and the course schedule is subject to change and every attempt will be made to post these changes on Blackboard.